GregKaighin/bedfordshire-bicycle-club/README.md

 ![Waypoint Fields Not centered](assets/img/documentation/waypoints-motog6.png)

-#### Features for Future Releases

-* Make the 'Start', 'End' and 'Waypoint' input fields of the Route Planner be updated when the markers or route directions are dragged.

 ## Validation
 * [W3C Markup Validation](https://validator.w3.org/#validate_by_uri) was used to validate the code in each HTML file.